ntwigs/tailorwind/README.md

 ## Getting the show on the road 🍻

-I knew I'd sell you on this piece of super tiny software the moment you stepped into this repo!
+I knew you'd buy right into this piece of super tiny software the moment you stepped into this repo!
 You can either check it out at [npmjs](https://www.npmjs.com/package/tailorwind) - or just install it using your favorite package manager.

 Using **yarn** 🧶